spotinst/help/src/docs/ocean-spark/tools-integrations/jdbc.md

 ### Ocean Spark JDBC driver

-Use the Ocean Spark JDBC driver with database tool or in your code project.
-The driver available at the following maven coordinates
+Use the Ocean Spark JDBC driver with a database tool or in your code project.
+The driver is available at the following maven coordinates:

 ```
 com.netapp.spark:ofas-jdbc:1.2.2